Post-master admission requirements

 Selected applicants will receive an interview invitation by email.

 Berlage students: If successful you will be asked to submit non-refundable deposit fee.

-For Non-EU residents, we highly recommend applying before March 2020, in order to have enough time to arrange VISA and housing.
+For Non-EU residents, we recommend applying before March 2021.